hkarl/coronaStats/README.md

 ## Approach

+* Day 0 is normalized to the day a certain threshold number of cases is exceeded (threshold value depends on category Confirmed/Deaths/Recovered).
+Below threshold, there is too much noise in the data; absolute date is more or less meaningless in any case to compare epidemic processes.
 * Filter out countries with too few days or too few cases.
 That would overburden the graph.
 * That noteably removes the interesting special cases of Taiwan and